Sarah-Saeed/Simulating-Massive-Multiple-Input-Multiple-Output-and-Small-Cells/README.md

 References:

-- E. Bjornson and E. Jorswieck, “Optimal resource allocation in coordi- ¨ nated multi-cell systems,” Foundations and Trends in Communications and Information Theory, vol. 9,no.23, pp. 113–381, 2013
+- E. Bjornson and E. Jorswieck, “Optimal resource allocation in coordinated multi-cell systems,” Foundations and Trends in Communications and Information Theory, vol. 9,no.23, pp. 113–381, 2013

 - https://massivemimobook.com/wp/